How to Select the Right Medical Billing and Coding School near Stamford Nebraska

 - Verify medical insurance coverages for patients and help them with billing questions or concerns

-- Follow up on patient claims submitted and appeal any that have been declined
+- Follow up on submitted patient claims and appeal any that have been declined

-- Function as a mediator between the medical provider, the insurance companies and the patients for correct claim settlement
+- Function as an intermediate between the medical provider, the insurance companies and the patients for correct claim settlement

 - Produce and control Accounts Receivables reports

 - Create and deal with unpaid patient collections accounts

 Medical Coding and Billing Instruction and Certification